Aantrreksh/sql-query/sqlref/sql_reference.template.md

 ALTER TABLE customers_addcol ADD COLUMNS (priority INTEGER)
 ```

-Do not use the `ADD COLUMNS` option with CSV tables: The CSV data format identifies columns by order, not by name, so any schema change will lead to a schema mismatch with existing data.
+Do not use the `ADD COLUMNS` option with CSV tables.
+The CSV data format identifies columns by order (not by name), so any schema change leads to a schema mismatch with existing data.

-Note: Alternatively, you can perform schema changes by dropping and re-creating catlog tables, this does not affect the stored data in {{site.data.keyword.cos_short}}.
-This allows you to re-execute the automatic schema detection when the underlying data has been extended with new objects containing additional columns.
+Alternatively, you can perform schema changes by dropping and re-creating catlog tables.
+It does not affect the stored data in {{site.data.keyword.cos_short}}.
+This allows you to re-execute the automatic schema detection when the underlying data is extended with new objects containing additional columns.
 You can also use this method to remove columns from the schema that you do not want to appear in the catalog.

 <!-- HIDE START ### Analyze Table